FlockyChou/vtubing.info/before-starting/setting-clear-expectations.md

 While not explicitly related to VTubing, YouTuber Coffeezilla put out a video talking about his 10 years of content creation.
 In it, he highlights a number of lessons he learned during this time making content that I feel is very relevant to people looking into getting into content creation today.

-The most relevant takeaways for me are:
+I would recommend watching the full video, but for me the most relevant takeaways were:
 * **Focus on the Long-term** - Wanting to get into content creation with the sole goal of making money will show in your work.
 Getting paid to do what you love would be great but it should not be the immediate goal.
 * **Things Take Time** - Not everyone is able to be successful right off the bat.
 Expect to fail.
 A lot.
 It's important to focus on knowing what kind of content you want to create while being flexible enough to course-correct  when needed.
 * **It's More than Luck...** - Not everyone is going to go viral.
 In fact, having one "successful" video go viral does not necessarily turn into long-term success.
 Focus on honing your craft and learning from your mistakes in order to make better content rather than trying to game "the algorithm" or clout chase.